anestisb/oatdump_plus/tools/jfuzz/README.md

                           [--num_tests=NUM_TESTS]
                           [--device=DEVICE]
                           [--mode1=MODE] [--mode2=MODE]
+                          [--report_script=SCRIPT]
+                          [--jfuzz_arg=ARG]

 where

     --num_tests     : number of tests to run (10000 by default) --device        : target device serial number (passed to adb -s) --mode1         : m1
     --mode2         : m2, with m1 != m2, and values one of
       ri   = reference implementation on host (default for m1) hint = Art interpreter on host
       hopt = Art optimizing on host (default for m2) tint = Art interpreter on target
       topt = Art optimizing on target
+    --report_script : path to script called for each divergence --jfuzz_arg     : argument for jfuzz

 How to start J/DexFuzz testing (multi-layered)
 ==============================================